Falah-Jabar-Rahim/CellQuant-Net/README.md

 If you have any questions or comments, please feel free to contact: falah.rahim@unn.no

 Note: This pipeline is intended for research and AI-assisted analysis only.
-At this stage, the AI model provides predictions and analytical outputs, not clinical decisions, and should not be used for patient diagnosis, treatment, prognosis, or clinical decision-making.
+At this stage, the AI model provides predictions and analytical outputs, not clinical decisions.